vstinner/vstinner.github.io/draft/frozendict.rst

    >>> fd['x'] = 2
    TypeError: 'frozendict' object does not support item assignment

+The main difference with the existing ``types.MappingProxyType`` type is that ``frozendict`` is hashable if all values are hashable.

+Here is the journey of adding the ``frozendict`` type to Python 3.15.

 *Painting: La Danse au Moulin-Rouge - Henri de Toulouse-Lautrec (1890).*